verrazzano/docs/content/en/docs/customize/opensearch.md

 With this example, new indices that match the `verrazzano-application-myapp*` index pattern will store `age` and `ip_address` fields as integer and ip instead of text.
 Also, long data fields will be stored as integer.
 For more information, see [Mappings and field types](https://opensearch.org/docs/latest/field-types/index/) in the OpenSearch documentation.

 ### Configure pre-existing indices after overriding default index template
-If you already have indices for your app created by OpenSearch based on the default index template then you might need to follow the below steps so that the new index template can take effect.
+For your app, if you already have indices created by OpenSearch that are based on the default index template, then complete the following steps for the previous indices.

-#### Rollover old indices
+#### Rollover old index
 The mappings for existing indices cannot be changed.
-So you need to roll over the data stream for your application so that a new index is created.
+So, you need to roll over the data stream for your application to create an index.
 OpenSearch will then start indexing data based on the newer template that you created.

 To roll over the index: